aviinasxhh/mstream/ARCHITECTURE.md

     if mpv exited with error → sleep 1.5s (rate-limit cooldown)
 ```

 The worker never touches the terminal.
-It only reads/writes state files.
+It only reads or writes state files.

 ---